-The main findings of the proposed model [10], from which the present paper is an extract, are: - The energy of a BSP is stored as rotations in FPs defining the longitudinal angular momenta of the emitted fundamental particles.
+The main findings of the proposed model [11], from which the present paper is an extract, are: - The energy of a BSP is stored as rotations in FPs defining the longitudinal angular momenta of the emitted fundamental particles.
 The rotation sense of the longitudinal angular momenta of emitted fundamental particles defines the sign of the charge of the BSP. - All the basic laws of physics (Coulomb, Ampere, Lorentz, Maxwell, Gravitation, bending of particles and interference of photons, Bragg) are derived from one vector field generated by the longitudinal and transversal angular momenta of fundamental particles, laws that in today's theoretical physics are introduced by separate definitions. - The interacting particles (force carriers) for all types of interactions (electromagnetic, strong, weak, gravitation) are the FPs with their longitudinal and transversal angular momenta. - Quantification and probability are inherent to the approach. - The incremental time to generate the force out of linear momenta is quantized. - Gravitation has its origin in the induced momenta when BSPs that have migrated outside their nuclei are reintegrated. - The gravitation force is composed of an induced component and a component due to parallel currents of reintegrating BSPs.
-For galactic distances the induced component can be neglected, what explains the flattening of galaxies' rotation curve. (dark matter). - The photon is a sequence of BSPs with potentially opposed transversal linear momenta, which are generated by transversal angular momenta of FPs that comply with specific symmetry conditions (pairs of opposed angular momenta). • Permanent magnets are explained through closed energy flows at static BSPs stored in transversal angular momenta of FPs.
+For galactic distances the induced component can be neglected, what explains the flattening of galaxies' rotation curve. (dark matter). - The photon is a sequence of BSPs with potentially opposed transversal linear momenta, which are generated by transversal angular momenta of FPs that comply with specific symmetry conditions (pairs of opposed angular momenta). - Permanent magnets are explained through closed energy flows at static BSPs stored in transversal angular momenta of FPs. - All forces are the product of electronagnetic interactions described by QED.
+Interactions like QCD and Gauge/Gravity Duality are simply the product of the insufficiencies of the SM and not required.
 Bibliography Note: The present approach is based on the concept that fundamental particles are constantly emitted by electrons and positrons and constantly regenerate them.
-As the concept is not found in mainstream theory, no existing paper can be used as reference. - Günter Lehner.
+As the concept is not found in mainstream theory, no existing paper can be used as reference. - 1.
+Günter Lehner.
 Elektromagnetische Feldtheorie.
 7. bearbeitete Auflage 2010.
 Springer Verlag. - Hering · Martin · Stohrer.
 Physik f ür Ingenieure.
 Vierte, verbesserte Auflage 1992.
 VDI Verlag. - Albrecht Lindner.
 Grundkurs Theoretische Physik.
 Teubner Verlag, Stuttgart 1994. - Georg Joos.
 Lehrbuch der Theoretischen Physik.
 15., völlig neu bearbeitete Auflage 1989.
 AULA-Verlag Wiesbaden. - Max Schubert / Gerhard Weber.
 Quantentheorie, Grundlagen und Anwendungen.
 Spektrum, Akad.
 Verlag 1993. - Harald Klingbeil.
 Electromagnetische Feldtheorie.
-2. überarbeitete Auflage 2011, Vieweg + Teubner Verlag. - Benenson · Harris · Stocker · Lutz.
+2. überarbeitete Auflage 2011, Vieweg + Teubner Verlag. - Martin Ammon / Johanna Erdmenger.
+Gauge/Gravity Duality.
+Cambridge University Press 2015. - 8.
+Benenson · Harris · Stocker · Lutz.
 Handbook of Physics.
-Springer Verlag 2001. - 8.
+Springer Verlag 2001. - 9.
 B.R.
 Martin & G. Shaw.
 Particle Physics.
-John Wiley & Sons 2003. - 9.
+John Wiley & Sons 2003. - 10.
 Stephen G. Lipson.
 Optik.
-Springer Verlag 1997. - 10.
+Springer Verlag 1997. - 11.
 Osvaldo Domann.
 "Emission & Regeneration" Field Theory.
 June 2003. www.odomann.com.